jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 MITRE
 MITRE was established to advance national security and apply systems thinking to challenges across government, industry and academia.
-In 2023, BD participated in MITREs legacy devices working group and provided feedback on the development of the Next Steps Toward Managing Legacy Medical Device Cybersecurity Risks white paper,
+In 2023, BD participated in MITRE’s legacy devices working group and provided feedback on the development of the Next Steps Toward Managing Legacy Medical Device Cybersecurity Risks white paper,